-The membership of ten shall consist of one faculty member from each School and College plus two at-large faculty members (6), one member representing students of U.S. citizenship (1), one member representing International Students (1), one member representing the Office of Student Services (1); and, one member representing the Las Vegas community (1).
-The Director of the International Education Center shall serve as a nonvoting, ex-officio member.
+The membership shall consist of six faculty members: two from the College (one from Mathematics and Sciences and one from Humanities and Fine Arts), one from the School of Business, one from the School of Education, one from the School of Social Work and one at-large member from the College or Schools.
+The Director of the International Education Center shall serve as a non-voting, ex-officio member.
 A chair shall be elected from among the faculty members of the committee by a simple, majority vote of the committee members each academic year.
-The Committee may establish sub-committees from among its membership and other interested persons as appropriate.